 A fireplace adds personality and value to your home.
 When homebuyers imagine their perfect house, the house typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heating unit or gathering around a cozy fire.

 It’s hard to resist the appeal of of a toasty fire, but how do you pick between a gas or wood burning fireplace?
 There are many aspects to consider when deciding how to keep your home nice and toasty.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
-Wood fires usually receive up to a 15% efficiency rating, a lot lower than a furnace that has regular service performed.
+Wood fires usually receive up to a 15% efficiency rating, much lower than a furnace that has routine service performed.
 They do generate a lot of heat, but most of that heat is lost up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up and out the chimney.

 Air Quality and Maintenance

 If you are interested in converting your wood burning fireplace into a gas fireplace or you need to schedule yearly furnace service, please give us a call at 239-908-6991 or schedule an appointment on our website.
 Our experts will have you cuddled up and warm in no time.